 TEFL stands for “Teaching English as a Foreign Language”.

 TEFL isn’t a single school.
 Instead, it’s an entire industry of teaching English in a foreign country where English is not the native language.

 As English becomes the language of globalization, TEFL means increasing its fluency.

 The role of a TEFL teacher is to give students the information they need to learn the English language.

 If you can speak English, it doesn’t mean you can teach it.
 TEFL certification fills in that gap by preparing you to be a more effective English teacher abroad.
 A TEFL course doesn’t teach you how to speak English.
 Instead, you must already be a fluent English speaker before you enroll in a TEFL certification program.

 When you take a TEFL course, they all have the same outcome in mind: increase fluency in English as a global language.
-By enrolling in a TEFL course, it prepares you to be a better English teacher around the world.
+Enrolling in a TEFL course prepares you to be a better English teacher around the world.
 As a TEFL teacher, you are the learning guide in countries where the native language isn’t English.

-Some of the industry standards in a TEFL course includes the following:
+Some of the industry standards in a TEFL course include the following:

 - Accreditation by a recognized organization